marcopale/ccl2-athero-stata/README.md

 inhibition in atherosclerosis, the results of which are presented in the research output *Pharmacological targeting of the CCL2/CCR2 axis for atheroprotection: a meta-analysis of preclinical studies.

-The dataset for the code is available in the online version of aforementioned publication under the following DOI: # DOI #.
+The dataset for the code is available in the online version of aforementioned publication.

 # Fig2 #
 This code has been used to generate the results that are displayed in Fig. 2 of the manuscript, entitled: